By WiTricity CMO Amy Barzdukas

 Wireless charging for EVs isn’t like the inductive charging you might use for your toothbrush or phone, where the coils must align perfectly to get a charge.
 The standard based on WiTricity’s design uses magnetic resonance, which is pretty forgiving.
 So you just drive up, park, and walk away.

-Can’t wait to see more automakers worldwide start to adopt!
+I can’t wait to see more automakers worldwide start to adopt wireless charging!
 Want to learn more?
 Sign up for the WiTricity newsletter.